 Findmypast is a genetic genealogy service that traces ancestry from the British Isles.
 This company can be useful for people globally since immigration has spread the inhabitants and their descendants around the world.
 Whereas other DNA testing companies like AncestryDNA focus on North America records, Findmypast caters to those with origins in the British Isles.

 Findmypast has a history spanning back to 1965 when the company known as “Title Research” was established.
-As there were no internet records, the information had to be logged and retrieved on microfilm.
+As there were no internet records, the company had to log and retrieve information on microfilm.
 This continued until 2003 when the company launched its first website, 1837online.com.
 This name was drawn from the year when civil registration began in England and Wales for the recording of births, deaths and marriages.
-The company was rebranded in 2006 as Findmypast after which it was acquired by DC Thompson in 2007.
+It rebranded itself in 2006 as Findmypast after which DC Thompson acquired it in 2007.

 The company is a genetic genealogy service which helps customers search records of their ancestors in the British Isles.
 With the various services available, you can trace your family, get advice from genealogists, and access historical records.